franckalbinet/mistocr/nbs/files/test/md_enriched/resnet/page_5.md

 Table 1.
 Architectures for ImageNet.
 Building blocks are shown in brackets (see also Fig. 5), with the numbers of blocks stacked.
 Downsampling is performed by conv3_1, conv4_1, and conv5_1 with a stride of 2.

 ![img-3.jpeg](img-3.jpeg)
+AI-generated image description:
+___
+This image contains two side-by-side line graphs comparing training error rates for different neural network architectures over training iterations.

+Left panel: Shows plain neural networks (plain-18 in cyan and plain-34 in dark red) with error rates on the y-axis (20-60%) and iterations (0-50 in units of 1e4) on the x-axis.
+The plain-18 network converges to approximately 31% error, while the plain-34 network converges to approximately 33% error.
+Both show rapid initial decrease followed by plateaus.
+Lighter colored lines in the background appear to show validation or test error curves.

+Right panel: Shows ResNet architectures (ResNet-18 in cyan and ResNet-34 in dark red) with the same axis scales.
+Both networks show similar convergence patterns but the deeper ResNet-34 achieves lower final error (approximately 27%) compared to ResNet-18 (approximately 30%).

+Key observation: This comparison demonstrates the degradation problem in plain networks where deeper networks (34-layer) perform worse than shallower ones (18-layer), while ResNet architectures successfully overcome this issue, with the deeper network achieving better performance.
+The annotations "18-layer" and "34-layer" label the respective curves in each panel.
+___

 Figure 4.
 Training on **ImageNet**.
 Thin curves denote training error, and bold curves denote validation error of the center crops.
 Left: plain networks of 18 and 34 layers.
 Right: ResNets of 18 and 34 layers.
 In this plot, the residual networks have no extra parameter compared to their plain counterparts.